tmbb/forage/README.md

 ### ForageWeb

 The `ForageWeb` namespace contains utilities to integrate with Plug applications.
-It contains form input widgets which can be used to build search filters, pagination widgets and sort links.
+It contains form input widgets which can be used to build filters, pagination widgets and sort links.
 These input widgets are built in a way such that when the request is parsed by Plug, the `params` map will be compatible with the query builders in the `Forage` namespace.

 Currently this package is used by the [mandarin](https://github.com/tmbb/mandarin). package.